VPC Peering Overview

 To create a VPC peering connection with another VPC, you need to be aware of the following limitations and rules:

-You cannot create a VPC peering connection between VPCs that have matching or overlapping CIDR blocks.
+You cannot create a VPC peering connection between VPCs that have matching or overlapping IPv4 or IPv6 CIDR blocks.
+Amazon always assigns your VPC a unique IPv6 CIDR block.
+If your IPv6 CIDR blocks are unique but your IPv4 blocks are not, you cannot create the peering connection.

 You cannot create a VPC peering connection between VPCs in different regions.